The CEEE has been making a difference in K-12 economic and financial education for more than 50 years.

 Bank At School

 Representatives from community banks and credit unions visit their local elementary schools weekly to accept student deposits for non-custodial, no-fee savings accounts the students have set up.
 There are accompanying lessons that emphasize financial management and hands-on learning.
-Direct program inquiries to Judy Austin at email@example.com
+Direct Bank At School program inquiries to Judy Austin at email@example.com

 The Bonnie T. Meszaros Economics Teacher of the Year Award

-The CEEE Annual Economic Education Conference is designed for secondary teachers of economics.
-The daylong gathering provides attendees a chance to meet and catch up with colleagues and attend concurrent sessions highlighting content and methods, a luncheon presentation from a respected keynote speaker and an awards presentation honoring the Bonnie T. Meszaros Economics Teacher of the Year.
+The annual CEEE Personal Finance and Economic Education Conference is designed for all elementary school teachers and for secondary teachers of economics and personal finance.
+The daylong gathering provides concurrent sessions highlighting content and methods, a luncheon presentation from a respected keynote speaker and an awards presentation honoring the Bonnie T. Meszaros Economics Teacher of the Year Award.
 The CEEE offers this conference free of charge.
-Direct program inquiries to Bonnie Meszaros at email@example.com
+Direct program inquiries to Sarah Johnson at email@example.com

 Hosted by the Lyons Companies and the CEEE, the Economic Forecast